Aksh-Patel/Super-Market/README.md

 Eg: Billing counter doesn't have access to product information.
 Only manager can have access to all the data.

 <h2>Efficiency</h2>
-This software uses Hashing with chaing data structure for fast response.
+This software uses Hashing with chaining data structure for fast response.